umbraco/UmbracoDocs/Extending/Property-Editors/package-manifest.md

 # Package Manifest
-The package.manifest JSON file format is used to describe one or more custom Umbraco property editors.
-This page outlines the file format and properties found in the JSON
+The package.manifest JSON file format is used to describe one or more custom Umbraco property editors, grid editors or parameter editors.
+This page outlines the file format and properties found in the JSON.

 ## Sample Manifest
 This is a sample manifest, it is always stored in a folder in `/App_Plugins/{YourPackageName}`, with the name `package.manifest`